jerozerbib/STI_Project/README.md

 Therefore, the sender will see the message but not the the recepient's name.
 This info cannot be restored if the same user is created.

+### Presentation

+If you want to see the presentation, you can click this [link]("https://drive.google.com/file/d/1Q9Wm9puHtIDBFwBjJOAPY7M6vtDM3wTS/view?usp=sharing")